ARPH-AI/intro/README.md

 ### The project

 This project is one of the nine research grantees that are part of the inaugural cohort of [Global South AI4COVID Program][link_Global_South_AI4COVID], which is funded by [Canada's International Development Research Centre (IDRC)][link_IDRC] and the [Swedish International Development Cooperation Agency (SIDA)][link_SIDA], with support from [Pulse Lab Jakarta][link_PulseLabJakarta] of the United Nations Global Pulse network.
-The project seeks to lay the foundations for the incorporation of frontier technologies and techniques such as Artificial Intelligence and Data Science (IA&DS) in order to detect potential epidemic outbreaks early and favor preventive public health decision-making, based on evidence and with gender perspective, both at the national, sub-national and local levels.
+The project seeks to lay the foundations for the incorporation of frontier technologies and techniques such as Artificial Intelligence and Data Science (AI&DS) in order to detect potential epidemic outbreaks early and favor preventive public health decision-making, based on evidence and with gender perspective, both at the national, sub-national and local levels.
 We start from the diagnosis that for this purpose it is mandatory to have quality digital data and generate the conditions for progressively the whole jurisdictions and provinces to implement an Electronic Health Record (EHR), in which the "primary data" resulting from the health service provided to users, which is essential to move towards a more effective and efficient public health system.

 ### Activities